Skip to Content

 The exhibit was first held in the late 1980s, when owner Charles Saatchi sold his original collection of US art and replaced it with work from completely unknown artists.
 These artists included Damien Hirst and Tracey Emin, both of whom are now world-renowned.

-The Saatchi Gallery may have only opened in 1985, but this unapologetically controversial move made it a staple on the map of best art galleries in London.
+The Saatchi Gallery may have only opened in 1985, but this unapologetically controversial move made it a staple on the map of best galleries in the city..

 Sophie Tea Art Gallery